 Increase in Facebook Shares

 Increase in Website Traffic

-Having helped SeaWorld to build a massive and highly creative digital communications program, Push is continuing to help SeaWorld to “turn the parks inside out” by bringing fans and the general public behind the scenes to view animal rescues and releases, to show them the love and care that the animals receive and to connect people to the important roll facilities like SeaWorld play in preserving wild animals and their habitats.
+Having helped SeaWorld to build a massive and highly creative digital communications program, Laurens Group is continuing to help SeaWorld to “turn the parks inside out” by bringing fans and the general public behind the scenes to view animal rescues and releases, to show them the love and care that the animals receive and to connect people to the important role facilities like SeaWorld play in preserving wild animals and their habitats.